ExaByt3s/ccxt-rest-averager/readme.md

 ## ccxt-rest-averager
 ccxt-rest-averager is a middleware server that makes use of the original ccxt-rest server https://github.com/franz-see/ccxt-rest to read multiple supported price feeds from any number of crypto exchanges and combines the weighted averge price of all the prices recieved.
 It then outputs this weighted averge feed in the same format as ccxt-rest server does just on another port on the same system.
 This allows for any software that uses the ticker data from a ccxt-rest server to use custom averged feed data instead.
 We also added a redundancy "fallback" mode that just reads a group of exchange feeds and returns the first working feed found.
-This was really written to support Kelp a stellar.org trading bot that optionaly makes use of the ccxt-rest as a feed point.
+This was really written to support Kelp a stellar.org trading bot that optionally makes use of the ccxt-rest as a feed point.
+This version now tested as working as a feed server for the Kelp trading bot see: https://github.com/stellar/kelp when kelp is setup to use ccxt-binance as feed.

 ## Configure settings
 At this point the settings are just hard coded into the ./ccxt-server.rb app.
 Maybe at some point we will create a readable config file but this was just a quick hack for what we needed at the time.